 get_page_template()

-The hierarchy for this template looks like:
+The hierarchy for this template looks as follows:

 - page-{page_name}.php